the-browser-toolbox/save-notes/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: "\U0001F680 Feature request"
-about: Suggest an idea for this project
+about: "I have a suggestion (and may want to implement it \U0001F642)!"
-title: Feature request
+title: "[DATE]: [FEATURE NAME]"
-labels: enhancement
+labels: "i: enhancement, i: needs triage"
-assignees: ''
+assignees: ""
 ---

 ## Feature Request